syncfusion-content/blazor-docs/blazor/appearance/themes.md

 |Microsoft Office Fabric Dark | fabric-dark.css |
 |High Contrast | highcontrast.css |

-The Syncfusion Blazor Bootstrap Theme is designed based on Bootstrap v3, whereas the Bootsrap4 theme is designed based on Bootstrap v4.
+The Syncfusion&reg; Blazor Bootstrap Theme is designed based on Bootstrap v3, whereas the Bootsrap4 theme is designed based on Bootstrap v4.

 ## Reference themes in Blazor application

-Syncfusion Blazor themes can be used in your Blazor application by referencing the style sheet.
+Syncfusion&reg; Blazor themes can be used in your Blazor application by referencing the style sheet.

 *  For **Blazor Web App**, refer style sheet inside the `<head>` of **~/Components/App.razor** file for .NET 9 or .NET 8.
 * For **Blazor WebAssembly application**, refer style sheet inside the `<head>` of **wwwroot/index.html** file.